vedaksh2/studies-ai/README.md

 # studies-ai
-it help in studio of an kind
+it help in studio of any kind